NPC1399/2102570_Com_Vision/README.md

-**PyTorch Tutorial in Computer Vision for Computer Vision and Video Electronics, CUEE**
+**PyTorch Tutorial in 2102570 Introduction to Computer Vision, CUEE**

 &emsp; This tutorial will contain example with description for image classification, custom datasets, transfer learning, and object detection task using PyTorch step by step.
 <!------------------------------------------------------------------------------>